 Auckland Transport Alignment Project (ATAP)

 ATAP is a strategic exercise to align the transport priorities of central government and Auckland Council.
-In 2018, ATAP was updated to place a greater weight on public transport (especially rapid transit), walking and cycling, improving safety, and realising environmental, health and growth outcomes.
+In 2021, ATAP was updated to include considerations for climate change, mode shift, spatial priorities and the Covid-19 economic shock.
+The package also reflects a continuation of the ATAP 2018 investment priorities place a greater weight on public transport (especially rapid transit), walking and cycling, improving safety, and realising environmental, health and growth outcomes.

 ATAP website for more information.